Top of the page

 Ask the school to let you know ahead of time if meals will be delayed because of special school activities, such as parties or trips.
 Then you can adjust your child's insulin or snack schedule to prevent a low blood sugar episode.

-Have your child carry a quick-acting source of carbohydrate to eat if his or her blood sugar gets too low.
+Have your child carry a quick-acting source of carbohydrate to eat if your child's blood sugar gets too low.
 These include:

 It's a good idea to ask your child's teacher to keep snacks like these close by.

-Children with diabetes can participate in sports just like children without diabetes.
+Children with diabetes can take part in sports just like children without diabetes.
 Each child will react differently during physical activity.
 Children who use insulin are at risk for low blood sugar during and after exercise.

 Good planning means checking blood sugar before, during, and after exercise.
 Keep a record of how exercise affects your child's blood sugar level.
-Using your records, you can learn how to predict how your child will react to physical activity.
+Using your records, you can learn to predict how your child will react to being active.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.